activeloopai/deeplake/README.md

 The fastest way to access and manage datasets for PyTorch and TensorFlow
 </h3>

-Hub provides fast access to the state-of-the-art datasets for Deep Learning, enabling data scientists to manage them, build scalable data pipelines and connect to Pytorch and Tensorflow
+Hub provides the fastest access to the state-of-the-art datasets for Deep Learning, enabling data scientists to manage them, build scalable data pipelines and connect to Pytorch and Tensorflow.

 ### Contributors